simonelnahas/simonelnahas.com/posts/why-clojure.md

 rather on the Clojurians Slack.
 Here senior developers often respond in less than 10 minutes.
-The is again one of the great benefits other languages doesn't offer.
-It has already helped me tremendously getting started and solving problems and i'm sure that our company could benefit from this even as we get more experts in house.
+The is again one of the great benefits other languages don't offer.
+It has already helped me tremendously getting started and solving problems and I'm sure that our company could benefit from this even as we get more experts in-house.

 ## Conclusion